Quantum Vulnerability Analysis to Accurate Estimate the Quantum Algorithm Success Rate: Results

+\textbf{Algorithm size within Quantum Volume:} Here, we present the CQV prediction performance for all six benchmarks on the Quantum machines IBMQ\_Montreal, IBMQ\_Toronto, and IBMQ\_Mumbai.
+As shown in Fig. \ref{fig：predict}, we presented the 1-CQV prediction accuracy compared with ESP with varying compiled circuits for a five-qubit QPE algorithm on IBMQ\_Montreal on Apr.
+5th, 2022.
+The different configurations are guidelines for the compiler to generate the final compiled circuit based on the given logical circuit and target device.

+We observe that $1-CQV$ is much closer to the real SR than the ESP.
+After being shown to the right of Fig. \ref{fig：predict}, the average absolute error rate for ESP over all the configurations compared to ground truth SR is 29.8\%, while $1-CQV$ achieves an average error of 4.8\%.
+Such an error rate difference means that $1-CQV$ achieves an 84\% error reduction compared to the ESP, which also means the CQV calculation is adaptable to the variation of errors across different calibration periods and provides excellent predictions.

-By inspecting Fig. \ref{fig：predict}, SR drops clearly when the algorithm size increases, which follows the nature of the benchmark by employing significantly more two-qubit gates.
+As shown in Fig. \ref{figure:singlemachine}, we present the 1-CQV prediction for all the benchmarks on the single machine IBMQ\_Montreal.
+We include experiments with an SR higher than 0.1\%.
+The relative prediction error is produced by dividing the absolute prediction error by the SR. The trend emerges that 1-CQV prediction outperforms the ESP by achieving an average of 6 times less relative prediction error rate and the best improvement of 30 times.
+Meanwhile, the relative prediction error jumps clearly when the algorithm size increases, which follows the nature of the benchmark by employing significantly more two-qubit gates.
 When increasing algorithm size, not only does the number of two-qubit gates increase, but the number of swapping operations also increases.

-As shown in Fig. \ref{figure:singlemachine}, we present the 1-CQV prediction for all the benchmarks on the single machine IBMQ\_Montreal at Apr.
-8th.
-In the figure, we include experiments with an SR higher than 0.1\%.
-The relative prediction error is a metric produced by dividing the absolute prediction error by the SR. From the figure, it is easy to find that the 1-CQV prediction outperforms the ESP by achieving an average of 6 times and best at 20 times less relative prediction error rate.
-As shown in Fig. \ref{allmachine}, 1-CQV presents a stable and accurate average relative prediction error across all machines and benchmarks with data collected on Apr.
-9th.

-When calculating CQV, our simulator takes the two-qubit gates into account and considers the influence of both qubits' accumulated success rates.
-From these observations, we can say that the CQV has better error modeling than the ESP noise model.
+As shown in Fig. \ref{allmachine}, 1-CQV presents a stable and accurate average relative prediction error across all machines and benchmarks.
+Based on the results, we conclude that the CQV achieved the goal of designing a more precise SR estimator consistently across different dates, machines, and algorithms than the state-of-the-art SR estimator.